nnbaocuong99/Activedev-badge-bot/readme.md

 ---

-#### ✨ as u know
+## ✨ as u know
 - discord has launched a brand-new badge called [active developer badge](https://support-dev.discord.com/hc/en-us/articles/10113997751447-Active-Developer-Badge) and this is not a limited-time event, and there are no plans to stop offering it.
 - used and got myself and a few more accounts this badges so i decided to share it.
-- i really dont mind everybody can make basic bot, just take it. i dont have any license or tried to claim or steal from anyone
+- i really dont mind everybody can make basic bot, just take it. i dont have any license or tried to claim or steal from anyone.

 ---

-#### ✨ usage / locahosting
+## ✨ usage / locahosting
 if u r not plan to host ur bot on the vps or a cloud server pls follow these step:
 - on [discord developer portal](https://discord.com/developers/applications) create an appplication and build a bot.
-- click `reset token` to get or bot token
+- click `reset token` to get or bot token (dont forget to storage and DO NOT let anyone know ur bot token!)
 - on your device, install [Node](https://nodejs.org/en/) to run your bot and you also need [Git](https://git-scm.com) to control your source code, repo,...
 - if u dont have any IDE get urself 1 (for example VScode) or a `terminal` in the directory.
 - if you: